Hay Pillow®

 The recommended core diet for weight loss should include:

-• Forage: Tested low sugar/starch (less than 10% or less in NSCs) grass hay with lots of fiber and adequate nutrients.
+• Forage: Tested low sugar/starch (10% or less in NSCs) grass hay with lots of fiber and adequate nutrients.
 If you can’t test your hay, the best choice is to feed mature grass hay because it has the lowest propensity for storing sugar and starch (2nd to environmental conditions), is less palatable and requires more chew time.
 Testing your hay is always optimum.

 • Ration balancer: If you can’t test your hay, provide a concentrated comprehensive vitamin/mineral ration balancer for optimum thyroid/hormone function.
 If you do test your hay, consult an equine nutritionist to formulate a custom ration balancer according to your forage analysis to compensate for vitamin/mineral deficiencies and achieve optimum ratios.